winstonpuckett/av-club/audio_artist/proficiency_levels.md

 - Setup / teardown: Able to bring the stage to life and tear it down after service without assistance.
 - Applying Presets: Know how the presets are structured and be able to select a pleasing one from a group of candiidates.
 - Basic Routing: Know how to add or remove instruments from the stage using predefined input numbers.
+- Soundcheck: Ask for a loud sound from each instrument individually.
+- Phantom Power (48v): Describe which instruments might need this and how you might know.

 # Murcury